kittennbfive/curious-kitten-JTAG/README.md

 Well, this should be clear.
 Reset everything, configure all channels as inputs, ...
 ### allinp
 Configure all channels as inputs without pullup but don't forget anything else that has been configured/discovered.
+### devmode (normal|shift)
+Switch between "normal" mode (full functionality but limited to 3,3V-5V) and levelshifter ("shift") mode.
+See below.
 ### channels $nb
 Set the number of used channels, from 4 to 24.
 Don't make this number bigger than needed because the more channels are used the slower is the search for JTAG.
-This command is usually the first you need to use.
+This command is usually the first you need to use (in normal mode).
-### ident
+### ident (*not available in levelshifter mode*)
 Do automated IO-type identification and print summary.
 This command is usually the second command you want to use.
 The following characters/abbreviations are used.
 The directions are seen from the view of the DUT.
 - `--` Channel was not probed.